polina-tsvilodub/MLinPractice/README.md

 Here, `input.pickle` is a pickle file of the respective data subset, produced by either `extract_features.py` or `reduce_dimensionality.py`.

 By default, this data is used to train a classifier, which is specified by one of the following optional arguments:
-- `-m` or `--majority`: Majority vote classifier that always predicts the majority class.
+- `-l` or `--label_based`: Label frequency based dummy classifier that predicts the outcome based on the ratio of labels in the dataset.

 The classifier is then evaluated, using the suite of evaluation metrics as specified in the dictionary EVAL_METRICS in code/util.py.
 By default, the evaluation metrics are accuracy, balanced accuracy, F1 score, Cohen's kappa and the AUC of the ROC.